 12.6 The Provider shall only process the Customer Personal Data on the documented instructions of the Customer (including with regard to transfers of the Customer Personal Data to any place outside the European Economic Area and the United Kingdom), as set out in these Terms and Conditions or any other document agreed by the parties in writing.

-12.7 The Customer hereby authorises the Provider to make the following transfers of Customer Personal Data:
+12.7 The Customer hereby acknowledges the Provider will deal with transfers of Customer Personal Data as follows:

 (a) the Provider may transfer the Customer Personal Data internally to its own employees, offices and facilities providing that such transfers must be protected by appropriate safeguards.